 Wraiths fear fire and suffer -3 to their attack and defense if they are adjacent to a flame.

 Mummies emanate despair, causing you to suffer a -2 attack penalty for each mummy adjacent to you (it's cumulative).

 Skeletons are bony creatures, causing you to suffer a -3 penalty to your bow attacks against them.

 If a ghoul hits you, you become stunned and are unable to take an action the next round.

-Ghosts cannot be permanently killed.
-If hit, a ghost will go away, but for each round that you are in the room, there is a 10% chance it will return (to a random space in the room) and immediately take an action.
+If hit, a ghost will vanish out of the room.
+For each round that you are in the room, there is a 10% chance that a vanished ghost will return to a random space and immediately take an action.
+But if at any point all the ghosts have vanished, you will have rid the room of ghosts, and they will never return.
 Ghosts can move over pits and are automatically hit by flame or an adjacent gas spore or fireball explosion.